-• Peru and the United States agreed to provisions on e-commerce that reflect the issue's importance in global trade and the importance of supplying services by electronic means as a key part of a vibrant e-commerce environment.

-• The Parties have committed to non-discriminatory treatment of digital products; agreed not to impose customs duties on such products; and agreed to cooperate in numerous policy areas related to e-commerce.
+- The U.S. and Colombia agreed to provisions on e-commerce that reflect the issue's importance in global trade and the importance of supplying services by electronic means as a key part of a vibrant e-commerce environment. - The Parties have committed to non-discriminatory treatment of digital products and agreed not to impose customs duties on digital products transmitted electronically.